logicahealth/sandbox-community-edition/README.md

     sandbox-community-edition_static-content_1         /docker-entrypoint.sh ngin ...
 Up             0.0.0.0:8090->80/tcp
     sandbox-community-edition_stu3_1                   sh -c java $JAVA_OPTS -jar ...
 Up             0.0.0.0:8079->8079/tcp
     ```
-9. Go to http://sandbox:3001 on a browser to go to the sandbox.
+8. Go to http://sandbox:3001 on a browser to go to the sandbox.
 You will need to register the first time you are there.
 Save your user and password information.
-10. To stop the sandbox
+9. To stop the sandbox
     ```sh
+    sudo docker-compose stop
+    ```
+## Running the sandbox on Linux
+1. After the install, run the following command to start the sandbox
+    ```
+    sudo docker-compose up
+    ```
+2. Run this to stop the sandbox
+    ```
     sudo docker-compose stop
     ```
 ## Windows Install
 *TODO*